dharmab/8492sqdn.net/content/guides/dcs/performance/index.md

 ### Meta Quest 3S

 - The Quest 3S is optically identical to the Quest 2, with some additional features such as passthrough and hand tracking, and upgraded onboard hardware.
+- Meta uses multiple suppliers for the LCD panel, with significant variance in color and visiblyt different pixelation.
+You might get a panel with good color, or one with washed out colors.
 - The much better display on the Quest 3 is preferred, but the Quest 3S may be a decent introductory headset if you get it at a good price.
 - If you are only interested in PCVR and not standalone VR, consider a used or refurbished Quest 2 instead.
 It is optically identical to the 3S for PCVR use.

 ### Meta Quest 2

+- Meta used multiple suppliers for the LCD panel, with significant variance in color and visiblyt different pixelation.
+You might get a panel with good color, or one with washed out colors.
 - The much better display on the Quest 3 is preferred, but a used or refurbished Quest 2 may be a decent introductory headset if you get it at a good price.

 ### Meta Quest Pro